-An email containing the randomisation code will be automatically sent out to all relevant users that have notifications enabled.
-Relevant users are trial administrators and all investigators associated with the site that the randomisation originates from.
-Notifications are not sent to users with suspended accounts.
-Administrators can see the format of notification emails on the specification page.
+An email containing the randomisation group or code will be automatically sent out to all relevant users that have notifications enabled.
+Relevant users are those with permission to view the randomisation form for the subject.
+Randomisation notifications are also sent to all notification accounts.